irfanripat/owo-coinflip-selfbot/README.md

 ## Coinflip Strategies

+### Available Strategies

 - **Martingale**: After each loss, the bet is doubled to recover previous losses.
 After a win or reaching the max attempts, the bet resets to the initial amount.
 This strategy aims to recover all previous losses with a single win, but can quickly reach the max bet limit if you hit a losing streak.

+- **Reverse Martingale**: After each win, the bet is doubled to maximize profit during a winning streak.
+After a loss or reaching a user-defined win streak, the bet resets to the initial amount.
+This strategy tries to capitalize on consecutive wins while minimizing losses.

+- **Hybrid**: An adaptive strategy that doubles the bet after a win (like Reverse Martingale), resets after two wins, switches sides after three consecutive losses, and randomly switches sides after a single loss.
+This approach attempts to balance risk and adapt to streaks, potentially reducing the impact of long losing streaks.

+- **Flat Bet**: Always bets the same fixed amount every round, regardless of win or loss.
+This strategy is the lowest risk and easiest to track, but does not attempt to recover losses or maximize streaks.
+Good for testing or conservative play.

+#### Stop Loss Feature

+All strategies now support a **stop loss** option.
+You can set a maximum amount you are willing to lose before the bot automatically stops.
+This helps manage risk and prevent runaway losses.
+You will be prompted for a stop loss value when starting the bot.

+#### Side Selection

+For all strategies, you can choose which side to bet on (`h`, `t`, or `random`).

+#### Example Startup

+When you run the bot, you will be prompted for:
+- Initial bet amount
+- Target profit
+- Stop loss amount
+- Strategy selection
+- (If applicable) Win streak for Reverse Martingale
+- Side selection

+---

 - **Reverse Martingale**: After each win, the bet is doubled to maximize profit during a winning streak.
 After a loss or reaching a 2-win streak, the bet resets to the initial amount.
 This strategy tries to capitalize on consecutive wins while minimizing losses.